ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 Creating an API Key
 -------------------

-To create an API User, please refer to the `Creating User Accounts <https://training.threatconnect.com/learn/article/creating-user-accounts-kb-article>`__ knowledge base article.
+To create an API user account, please refer to the `Creating User Accounts <https://knowledge.threatconnect.com/docs/creating-user-accounts>`__ knowledge base article.
 If you are not able to create an API key using instructions provided in this article, please contact sales@threatconnect.com to discuss pricing.

 Using the API
 -------------

-For those with a ThreatConnect Public Cloud API user account, the ThreatConnect API is accessible at ``https://app.threatconnect.com/api``.
+If using an API user account on ThreatConnect's Public Cloud instance, the ThreatConnect API is accessible at ``https://app.threatconnect.com/api``.
+If using an API user account on a Dedicated Cloud or On-Premises ThreatConnect instance, the ThreatConnect API is accessible at the base URL of your instance followed by ``/api`` (e.g., ``https://companyabc.threatconnect.com/api``).

-For the rest of this document, the base API URL will not be included in any of the endpoints (e.g., the branch for owners will be described as ``/v2/owners`` rather than ``https://app.threatconnect.com/api/v2/owners``).
-You will be responsible for adding the correct base API URL.
+For the rest of this document, the base API URL will not be included in any of the endpoints (e.g., the branch for the v2 API owners endpoint will be described as ``/v2/owners`` rather than ``https://app.threatconnect.com/api/v2/owners``).
+When sending requests to the ThreatConnect API, you will be responsible for adding the correct base URL to the URL in the request.

-Requests to ThreatConnect API endpoints must be made over HTTPS with a valid Signature (as described in the next section), or a 403 error will be returned.
+Requests to ThreatConnect API endpoints must be made over HTTPS with a valid signature (as described in the next "Authentication" section), or a 403 error will be returned.
 Each API response is formatted with a status.
-If the status is "Success," each response includes a ``data`` field with the appropriate response type.
-If the status is "Failure," an appropriate error message is provided as to why the request failed.
+If a ``"Success"`` status is returned, each response will include a ``data`` field with the appropriate response type.
+If a ``"Failure"`` status is returned, an appropriate error message indicating why the request failed will be provided.

 API Versioning
 --------------

-The API will be versioned, as needed, to support continued development of the ThreatConnect platform, and existing API versions will be appropriately deprecated.
+The API will be versioned, as needed, to support continued development of ThreatConnect, and existing API versions will be deprecated appropriately .

 Version 1 (/v1)
 ^^^^^^^^^^^^^^^

-v1 of the ThreatConnect API has been deprecated for several years now and, as of v6.0, is no longer available.
+The ThreatConnect v1 API has been deprecated for several years now and, as of ThreatConnect version 6.0, is no longer available.

 Version 2 (/v2)
 ^^^^^^^^^^^^^^^

-v2 of the ThreatConnect API remains the current active version for Threat Intelligence features within the platform.
+The ThreatConnect v2 API can be used to interact with threat intelligence data, custom metrics, notifications, and Playbooks.
 Write capabilities are supported via HTTP POST and PUT methods.
 The HTTP GET method is used for read access to resources.
-To better understand the implementation and usage of the v2 API, refer to the individual sections within this document that describe the methods and data formats available at each endpoint.
+To better understand the implementation and usage of the v2 API, refer to the individual sections within this documentation that describe the methods and data formats available at each endpoint.

 Version 3 (/v3)
 ^^^^^^^^^^^^^^^

-v3 of the ThreatConnect API begins with the release of v6.0 and is the current active version for Case Management features within the platform.
-As of the release of v6.4, it supports many of the Threat Intelligence features currently available within v2 of the ThreatConnect API.
+The ThreatConnect v3 API was introduced in ThreatConnect version 6.0 and is the current active version for Case management features within the platform.
+As of ThreatConnect version 6.4, it supports many of the threat intelligence features currently available in the ThreatConnect v2 API.

 The v3 API was designed to leverage a few "lessons learned" identified within the design and deployment of the v2 API.
 Of particular note, the number of calls needed to make relatively complex setting/getting operations has been greatly reduced and simplified.
 TQL filtering is also now supported, allowing the user to format, filter, and sort data in a nearly infinite number of ways.
 The path structure has been simplified as well, having eliminated the need for many levels of nested paths within a given primary endpoint.
 Finally, error messaging has also been improved in order to better assist the user in identifying and repairing malformed requests.